To the Members of Abbott India Limited

 |Sr. No. ||Asset Category ||Gross Block at March 31 2021 ||(Rs. in crores) ||Remarks |

 |1 ||Buildings ||6.41 ||5.19 ||The title deeds are in the erstwhile name of the Company |

 |2 ||Buildings ||30.51 ||26.32 ||The title deeds are in the name of the entities that was merged with the Company |

 (ii) The management has conducted physical verification of inventory at reasonableintervals during the year and no material discrepancies were noticed on such physicalverification.
 Inventories lying with third parties have been confirmed by them as at yearend and no material discrepancies were noticed in respect of such confirmations.

-(iv) In our opinion and according to the information and explanations given to usprovisions of Section 185 and 186 of the Companies Act 2013 in respect of loans todirectors including entities in which they are interested and in respect of loans andadvances given investments made and guarantees and securities given have been compliedwith by the Company.
+(iv) In our opinion and according to the information and explanations given to usthere are no loans investments guarantees and securities given in respect of whichprovisions of Section 185 and 186 of the Companies Act 2013 are applicable and hence notcommented upon.

 (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76of the Act and the Companies (Acceptance of Deposits) Rules 2014 (as amended).Accordingly the provisions of clause 3(v) of the Order are not applicable.